 A blog in the series of Loving Freely, by Dan Crain.

-How can Jesus know who’s touching him in the midst of the crowd all around him?
-People are pressing in around him all over the place.
+How can Jesus know who’s touching him in the midst of the crowd pressing in all around him?
+It’s utter chaos.

 There’s so much activity going on in Mark 5; Jesus has just healed a demon-possessed man, crossed over the other side of the Sea of Galilee, been asked to heal Jairu’s daughter and is now walking through a large crowd pressed all around him.